 More Chicken Recipes You’ll Love

 This sticky sweet chicken bowl will more than satisfy any cravings you may be having.
-But if you feel like trying something else, check out these amazing chicken dishes.
+But if you’re up for trying something else new, take a detour and explore these amazing chicken dishes listed below.

 two hands holding a plate full of asian chicken with rice.